sosy-lab/benchexec/doc/container.md

 The default configuration is `--overlay-dir / --hidden-dir /run --hidden-dir /tmp`, i.e., to mount an overlay filesystem over all directories except for `/run` and `/tmp`, which are replaced by empty directories.
+To overwrite the default configuration, simply specify other directory modes for one or more of these directories.
+Note that if you specify a different directory more for one of them, the default configuration for the other directories will still be used.
-To disable the default overlay mount and replace it by e.g. read-only access, specify `--read-only-dir /`.
+So for example, to disable the overlay mount (e.g., on systems that do not support it) and keep the default modes for `/run` and `/tmp`, simply specify `--read-only-dir /`.

 In general, for a good isolation of runs and reproducibility of results, we advise to use directory access modes that are as restrictive as possible.